 - Any weapon, the possession of which would constitute a criminal offence under current New Zealand legislation.

 Listings may not promote or imply violence.
 This includes describing (or implying) that an item can be used in fighting, security, military or combat scenarios, or that using it in self-defence may cause injury (for example a 'self-defence knife').

 Trade Me reserves the right to remove any listing which it deems to be for an offensive weapon.

-To ensure whether an item is banned or restricted – check out our complete banned and restricted list.
+Find out whether an item is banned or restricted by checking our complete list.